prisma/prisma-examples/typescript/grpc/README.md

 # gRPC Server Example

-This example shows how to implement a **gRPC API with Node.js** and Prisma.
+This example shows how to implement a **gRPC API with TypeScript** and Prisma.

 ## How to use